 The idea that you can concurrently lift massive weights, exhibit high levels of fitness, manipulate your body with ease, and quickly master new skills is obviously super appealing to most people.

 However, working on all these different qualities means you will never be able to completely optimize your body for any one task.
 You will never be able to sprint as fast as a track star, lift as much a Olympic Weightlifter or produce as much sustained power on a rowing erg as a crew member.

 Sometimes driving for physiology in one direction automatically means you are losing ground somewhere else.
-Yes, most people have room to grow in multiple areas at once, which is the whole idea of Functional Fitness, but it’s important to remember there are limitations to your ability to improve all relevant qualities at once.
+Yes, most people have room to grow in multiple areas at once, which is the whole idea of concurrent training, but it’s important to remember there are limitations to your ability to improve all relevant qualities at once.

 #6: The Joy is in the Journey.